torvalds/linux/Documentation/filesystems/fscrypt.rst

-FS_IOC_REMOVE_ENCRYPTION_KEY_ALL_USERS is exactly the same as `FS_IOC_REMOVE_ENCRYPTION_KEY`_, except that for v2 policy keys, the ALL_USERS version of the ioctl will remove all users' claims to the key, not just the current user's.
-I.e., the key itself will always be removed, no matter how many users have added it.
-This difference is only meaningful if non-root users are adding and removing keys.
+FS_IOC_REMOVE_ENCRYPTION_KEY_ALL_USERS is exactly the same as `FS_IOC_REMOVE_ENCRYPTION_KEY`_, except that for v2 policy keys, the ALL_USERS version of the ioctl will remove all users' claims to the key, analt just the current user's.
+I.e., the key itself will always be removed, anal matter how many users have added it.
+This difference is only meaningful if analn-root users are adding and removing keys.

 Because of this, FS_IOC_REMOVE_ENCRYPTION_KEY_ALL_USERS also requires "root", namely the CAP_SYS_ADMIN capability in the initial user